mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ---
 title: "Tricks for Reducing Distractions from Social Media, Email, and StackOverflow"
 ---
+You open Gmail to send your friend an email.
+Before composing the email, you notice that you've received six new messages.
+It pains you to leave emails unopened, so you quickly read all the emails.
+Two hours later, you realize that you forgot to ever write that email to your friend.

+I used to experience this constantly with minor variations for each of my apps.
+I'd check my phone for the time and realize I had 10 notifications.
+I'd open Facebook to look up someone's birthday and fall into a zombie state of mindlessly scrolling through my Newsfeed.

+Instead of managing our apps, we allow them to manage us.
+We have a Pavlovian response to app notifications, and we've learned to mindlessly consume their content.
+It doesn't have to be that way.

-There are a million blog posts telling you to quit social media.
-This isn't one of those.
-Instead, I'm sharing some tips to help you use all of these things in more thoughtful, productive ways.
-Some of these tips are technical - tinkering with settings or installing helpful extensions.
-Others are tips for adjusting your personal habits and mindset for social media and email.
-This post is about techniques that help you manage these tools instead of allowing them to manage you.
+This article is a collection of techniques that have helped me use email and social media in more thoughtful, productive ways.
+Some are technical - tinkering with settings or installing helpful extensions.
+Others are adjustments to your personal habits and mindset to improve your relationship with social media.

-## Avoid the app rabbit holes

-Everyone has had the experience of opening Gmail to compose a letter and then seeing six new emails.
-You can't just let those emails sit in your inbox, so you read through them.
-By the time you finished, you don't even remember that you were supposed to write an email because now you have six new problems to solve.

-You've fallen down a rabbit hole.
-Most major apps have them.
-Your device has them too.
-How often do you take out your phone to for some task but get sidetracked by three new notifications that pop up?

-The first step in reducing distractions from devices and apps is learning to identify these rabbit holes and thinking about how to avoid them.

 ## Decide what you want from social media

-If you asked me to sit down and write a list of all the reasons I use Facebook, it would include things like:
+If you asked me to sit down and write down what aspects of Facebook I find fulfilling, it would include things like:

+* Hearing about my friends' big life events, such as marriages or job changes
-* Seeing pictures of my friends as they raise their families
+* Seeing pictures of my friends as they raise their children
-* Hearing about my friends' big life changes
 * Remembering people's birthdays

-It would **not** include these things, even though I was using it for these reasons, too:
+If you observed my *actual* use of Facebook, you'd notice me spending time on aspects of it that were not so fulfulling, like:

 * Engaging in heated political arguments
-* Reading glamourized life updates from people trying to attract envy
+* Reading glamourized, envy-baiting updates from distant acquaintances
-* Escaping from being alone with my thoughts for more than three seconds
+* Escaping the experience of sitting alone with my thoughts for more than three seconds at a time

 Until a few years ago, I was checking Facebook 20-30 times per day.
 Any time I was bored, I'd open a new browser tab and check Facebook.
-If I was standing in line, I'd take out my phone and cycle through Facebook, Twitter, and reddit.
+If I had a 30-second elevator ride, I'd take out my phone and cycle through Facebook, Twitter, and reddit.

-The problem was obviously that I was using Facebook in a way that served all of my Bad reasons for using Facebook.
-To use it for my stated reasons, I'd never have to check it 20-30 times per day.
-Once a day is fine.
+My usage patterns served all of my Bad Reasons for using Facebook.
+To satisfy my Good Reasons for using social media, I didn't have to check it nearly as often as I was.
+Once a day would be sufficient.
 Once per week would probably be fine.

-Think about your Good Reasons for using social media.
-Then decide what usage is consistent with those costs.
+The first step toward a healthy relationship with your apps is deciding what you want out of them and what you have to invest to get it.
+You'll probably find that you can retain the important benefits from your apps while investing substantially less time and attention.

 ## Schedule time for email, texts, and social media

-If you've taken some time to reflect on what you want from social media, hopefully your answer isn't, "Email and social media are my taskmasters, so I must check in with them every 15 minutes to decide on my next task."
+If you've taken some time to reflect on what you want from social media, hopefully your conclusion is not, "Email and social media are my taskmasters, so I must check in with them every 15 minutes to retrieve my next assignment."
 No, once you decide what you want from those tools and how much time you need to invest to get that benefit, schedule it.

-This is easiest with social media because there's rarely urgent, critical tasks that result from you checking your Facebook feed.

-I check social media once per day right after I eat dinner.
-I limit myself to half an hour for Reddit, Twitter, and Facebook.
-I find scheduling it and timeboxing it diminishes its temptation.
-The first few days I tried it, I was desperate to see what was going on on Facebook.
-Then, after dinner, I was so eager to check, and... nothing.
-I scrolled my feed for two or three minutes and it was all boring.
-Once I realized that social media isn't as exciting as it seemed in my head, it became much easier to resist the temptation to check it all the time.
+The first day I tried scheduling my social media time, I felt a desperate craving all day to check Facebook.
+By 7pm, I felt like I'd been fasting all day and was about to eat an entire birthday cake.
+Finally, I opened Facebook, and... nothing.
+After scrolling through my feed for two or three minutes, I couldn't believe how boring it all was.
+I was so used to the habit of checking my feed that I never realized my satisfaction came from the ritual itself rather than anything fascinating about Facebook.

+Once I realized that social media isn't as exciting as it seemed in my head, it became much easier to resist its temptations.
+My current habit is to check social media once per day right after dinner.
+I limit myself to half an hour combined for Reddit, Twitter, and Facebook.

 ## "What's the harm in checking email and social media during idle times?"

 For a long time, I thought I was managing my email and social media well.
 I wasn't one of those people that kept their inbox open all day or let notifications pop up on my screen every time I got a new email or Facebook like.
-Buuuuuuut, when I was waiting for a page to load or a 2-minute test to run, why not check my email or Twitter instead of sitting there being, bored?
+But, when I was waiting for a slow webpage to load or a two-minute test to complete, why not check my email or Twitter instead of sitting there being, bored?

 The first problem is that the scenario is a fantasy.
-If I checked Twitter while I waited for a two-minute process to finish, I'd often return at least 15 minutes later.
+If I checked Twitter while I waited for a two-minute process to finish, it would take me at least 15 minutes to return to my original task.

 The second problem is something I'd never heard of until last year: [attention residue](https://www.sciencedirect.com/science/article/abs/pii/S0749597809000399).
 I learned about it in [*Deep Work*](https://amzn.to/2NcYWqL) by Cal Newport ([my notes](/book-reports/deep-work/)).
-When you switch tasks, even if you feel focused on the new tasks, there's still a "residue" from the previous task that occupies your mind and decreases performance on your new task.
-When you check email and then go back to your job, your mind is still processing the new emails you received and distracting you from your current task.
+When you shift focus, there's a "residue" from the previous task that occupies your mind and decreases performance on your new activity.
+When you check email and then go back to your job, your mind is still processing the emails you read, and it distracts you even if you're not conscious of it.

 The last problem is that if you check social media any time you feel a twinge of boredom, you train your brain to expect constant stimulation. **It's okay to be bored!** Boredom is a skill.
-The more you can tolerate boredom when you're doing nothing, the easier it is to rest in deep thought when you're solving a difficult problem.
+The more you can tolerate boredom when you're doing nothing, the easier it is to rest in deep thought when you're facing a difficult challenge.

 ## Twitter

 ### Make Twitter's trending hashtags boring

-One of Twitter's flagship rabbit holes is its Trending Topics.
-Whenever you sign in, it shows you hashtags that are likely to attract your interest.
+Whenever you sign in to Twitter, it shows you hashtags that are likely to attract your interest and send you down a rabbit hole.

 {% include image.html file="twitter-trending.jpg" alt="Twitter settings for Trends panel" max_width="800px" img_link=true class="img-border" fig_caption="Twitter shows you trending topics to seduce you into spending more time in the app." %}

 The Trending Topics play on your natural desire to feel involved, but they're almost always garbage.
 The majority are some outrage that everyone will forget in a month.
 Otherwise, it's just a stream of low-quality, reactionary responses to a newsworthy event.

 You can't disable the Trending Topics panel, but you can make it boring.
-Configure [your Trends locale](https://twitter.com/settings/trends) to a location whose language language you can't read and whose news you don't follow.
+Configure [your Trends locale](https://twitter.com/settings/trends) to a location with a language language you can't read and whose news you don't follow.
 Mine is set to Abu Dhabi.

 {% include image.html file="twitter-settings.jpg" alt="Twitter's trending topics for Abu Dhabi" max_width="600px" img_link=true fig_caption="Adjusting location for Twitter Trending Topics." %}